 5 Day West Highland Way

 Doing the West Highland Way in 5 days is a challenge, not a holiday.
-If you are looking for a stroll along to appreciate the beautiful scenery then this is not the length for you.
-When anyone books this trip through ourselves we try to gauge their long distance walking experience and level of fitness, because for this trip you need a lot of both.
+If you are looking to stroll along appreciating the beautiful scenery then this is not the length for you.
+When anyone books this trip through Macs Adventure, we try to gauge their long distance walking experience and level of fitness because for this trip you need a lot of both.
 Averaging about 20 miles per day, or 9-10 hours walking it is not something to attempt if you are just short of time, rather do half of the trip in longer sections and leave the 5 day trip to the hardened walkers.

 6 Day West Highland Way

 This option has become more popular over the last couple of years, but still presents a good challenge to those without a good level of fitness.
 There are two reasons why this trip is more difficult and they are both around 20 miles long!
 The first part is arguably the most difficult stretch of the West Highland Way from Rowardennan to Crianlarich.
-The terrain underfoot on this section presents the greatest walking challenge on the route and the 6 day walk means that rather than walking to Inverarnan you are carrying on the extra 7 miles to Crianlarich.
-The second difficult factor on this trip is taking a long 20 mile day from Bridge of Orchy to Kinlochleven.
-The terrain over much of this section is pretty good, going over the relatively flat Rannoch Moor, however before getting to Kinlochleven you have to tackle the Devils Staircase which can be pretty tough on fresh legs, never mind tired ones.
-The Devils Staircase is the biggest climb that the whole walk has to offer and if you don’t think you are up for it after a long days walk, then I would recommend the 7 Day Itinerary.Meeting the locals on the West Highland Way
+The terrain underfoot on this section presents the greatest walking challenge on the route and the 6-day walk means that rather than walking to Inverarnan you are carrying on the extra 7 miles to Crianlarich.

 7 Day West Highland Way